elephantscale/Cybersecurity-for-AI-systems-book/README.md

 * [Lab repo in Packt](https://github.com/PacktPublishing/Cybersecurity-for-AI-Systems)

 ## TODO
+* Calendar for Rebecca
+* Additional section for the outline
 * Outline to include the new plan for the book, with a build-protect pattern
 * Start with the first chapter as a candidate for early preview
 * When the first chapter is ready, get in touch with Jeremiah Grossman, RSnake, and Kim Zetter.